logo

 Use soft gentle strokes and make it enjoyable for the kitten.
 Longhair cats require a daily combing to avoid matting of the fur.

-I also have a Persian and boy does he ever need grooming.
 For this, I use a comb with wide-teeth that is specially designed for cats & a big soft towel! why a towel?

 Brushing your cat's fur on a regular basis will help keep their coat shiny and healthy, and will also give the owner and the pet some bonding time together.